Non(c)esuch Ballot-Level Risk-Limiting Audits for Precinct-Count Voting Systems: Introduction: Efficient Risk-Limiting Audits

-\paragraph*{The crux of the matter} What if the imprinter prints the same ID on more than one ballot, misreports the IDs it printed, or fails to imprint an ID on one or more ballot cards?
+\paragraph*{The crux of the matter.} What if the imprinter prints the same ID on more than one ballot, misreports the IDs it printed, or fails to imprint an ID on one or more ballot cards?
 Could that undermine an RLA?

 To see why that is a problem, consider a two-candidate plurality contest, Alice v.
 Bob.
-An attacker with control of the imprinting wants Alice to win.
-Suppose 3 ballots were cast, two showing votes for Alice and one for Bob: Alice really won.
+An attacker with control of the imprinting wants Bob to win.
+Suppose 3~ballot cards were cast, two showing votes for Alice and one for Bob: Alice really won.
 The attacker creates 3~cast vote records: the CVR with ID 17 has a vote for Alice; CVRs with the IDs 91 and 202 have a vote for Bob.
 According to the CVRs, Bob won.
-The attacker prints the number 17 on the two ballots with votes for Alice and the number 91 on the ballot with a vote for Bob.
+The attacker prints the number 17 on the two cards with votes for Alice and the number 91 on the card with a vote for Bob.

 Auditors select a ballot card at random, for instance using the $K$-cut method of \cite{sridharRivest20}.
 They read the ID imprinted on the card.
 Then they look up the corresponding CVR.